Contact Us

 • Classical communication channels will be used for heralding results, timing and synchronization, etc.

-The quantum network stack is the implementation of protocols needed to accomplish our two big quantum networking goals of distributing entanglement and then utilizing the distributed entanglement.
+The entanglement-based network stack is the implementation of protocols needed to accomplish our two big networking goals of distributing entanglement and then utilizing the distributed entanglement.

 The stack is typically broken into 5 layers: